How do we approach SL at the UAB?

 Requirements

-- Service is provided in the context of a non-profit activity.
+Service is carried out in a non-profit activity context

 Added value